backdrop-contrib/views_natural_sort/README.md

 # Views Natural Sort

-Provides a views filter that sorts node titles by a more natural manner by ignoring articles like "The" and "A."
+Provides a views filter that sorts node titles by a more natural manner by ignoring articles like "A" "An" and "The."

 ## Installation